-For years, even before I met my husband and even after we got married, I have always said to my parents that I don’t want children.
+For years, even before I got married (and now divorced), I have always said to my parents that I don’t want children.
 They insisted I’d change my mind.

-Later on, we got a dog instead and you could tell they were disappointed.
-But they still hold on to that little glimmer of hope that one day we will change our minds and have children.
-They still think we will regret our decision of not having children and they still think I’ll be a great mom and how selfish I’d be if I didn’t have children.
+When I got a dog, you could tell they were disappointed.
+But they still hold on to that little glimmer of hope that one day I’ll change my mind and have children.
+They still think I’ll regret the decision of not having children and they still think I’ll be a great mom and how selfish I’d be if I didn’t have children.

 Most parents (mine included) have a very structured and societal standard of life: college, marriage, pop out babies before you’re 30.
 I think I threw a complete wrench into that last “to do” and they aren’t sure how to deal with it.

 Will I see grandkids before I die?

 You don’t know what you’re missing out on.

 You would be such a great mom; look at you with Winston!